 - Ask for feedback often.
 Whether this is a short and sweet survey that you ask them to take part in, or a request for a review or rating, the important thing to emphasize is that you’re committed to always improving your product/service.
 Another great way to gather feedback is to monitor any live chats on your website.
 You can take note of any roadblocks, common complaints and anything else that can help you determine what you’re doing right or wrong.

-- Stay competitive.
+Lastly, it’s imperative to remain competitive.
 This is a given when it comes to your own industry and product/services that you offer.
 But beyond that, you also should be assessing how good your customer support and knowledge base is, compared to your main competitors.
 Sign up for their emails, have a good look around their website for live chats, tools, and customer-centric features.
 See if they are responsive when it comes to social media inquiries.
-Make sure your own company is up to snuff in all these areas, as that will help position you well to retain customers and reduce B2B sales churn.
+Make sure your own company is up to snuff in all these areas (outbound marketing, digital marketing, direct marketing and PR and content marketing), as that will help position you well to retain customers and stop or reduce B2B customer churn.